 Research has shown that the above interventions are effective and that the benefit may be sustained.

 In severe cases, a GP may be able to prescribe a mild tranquiliser to assist in the process.

 During the flight, it is advisable to avoid excess caffeine and alcohol.

 Air travel should not pose significant problems for travellers with well-controlled diabetes.
 Pre-planning is important and discussion of the travel itinerary, four to six weeks in advance, with your GP or treating specialist team plays an important part in preparation for travel.

 Passengers may carry essential liquid medicines such as insulin for the period of their trip.
 These are permitted in larger quantities above the 100ml limit for liquids, but will be subject to authentication.
-Passengers must have obtained the prior agreement of the airline with which they are travelling and with their departure airport.

 For diabetic passengers who use insulin pumps and/or continuous glucose monitoring (CGM) devices, it is essential that they speak to the airline to obtain precise advice on the use of such devices on board the aircraft.